 Immediately after the release in 1993, the novel caused a great deal of controversy.
 ‘The Giver’ even got placed on the list of books that many parents tried to ban: they believed that such serious topics should not be discussed with young readers.
 Despite criticism, however, the book was included in the middle school curriculum of some American schools and received many prestigious awards, including the Newbery Medal of the American Library Association.

-If you have chosen a ‘The Giver’ essay topic on conflict or any other aspect, but don’t know how to write your essay, ask for help on WriteMyEssayOnline.
+If you have chosen a ‘The Giver’ essay topic on conflict or any other aspect, but don’t know whether can I write my essay, ask for help our service.
 You won’t regret this decision, as we offer professional writing assistance.
 If you decide to succeed in your studies, place an order on our site right now!